-This may be one of the easier, fun tips about how to love yourself.
+This may be one of the easier, fun how to love yourself tips.
 You can involve others in the process, too.
 Yes, unworthiness issues may arise.
 Bless and heal them.

 Mindfulness brings you into the present moment.
 It is also about loving and accepting loving yourself exactly as you are.

 Notice and focus on exactly how you are feeling in the moment.
 Have the intention that you are going to stay with these feelings no matter what, just like a good friend.
 Part of learning to love yourself is allowing and honoring what you are feeling.

 Give these mindful meditation exercises a try to relieve stress and feel more present whether you are out and about or being still.

 In the long run, the physical and spiritual well-being that comes from learning how to love yourself, practicing self care, kindness, acceptance, and compassion as your top priorities may be the very best thing you can do for yourself and for those you love.
 Agape love will improve your health, your meaningful relationships, and your quality of life.
 It will spill over into all areas of your life and touch those you interact with in a positive, healing way.